unicef-polymer/etools-loading/README.md

     - default state has the loading spinner, message and overlay will be shown over your content area;
     make sure your content area has position relative.

     - absolute position: the loading will cover entire screen.
-If you use Polymer Starter Kit, use `etoolsBehaviors.LoadingBehavior` to create the loading element when your custom element is stamped (`createLoading`);
+If you use Polymer Starter Kit, for version up until and including 2.0.0, use `etoolsBehaviors.LoadingBehavior` to create the loading element when your custom element is stamped (`createLoading`);
     make sure you remove the loading element in your element detached state using `removeLoading(loadingElement)`.
+    Starting with version 3.0.0 use `etoolsMixins.LoadingMixin` as a mixin.

 - simple, no overlay, inline block: the loading spinner and the message will be displayed inline-block.